Name and Purpose

 Qualification and application for Signature status points that were accumulated in 2015 and thereafter to 2019, should be in writing for review by the Board of Directors prior to the Members Exhibition in August 2020.

 Proof of awards either recognized by the WSST and/or SWS should be submitted along with an application for Signature Status or points accumulation in writing.
 Applicants who qualify for signature status will be announced at the 50th Anniversary Members exhibition in 2020 and therafter.

 A Membership Show or Exhibition, in order to be a qualifying event, must be open to all Members of the Society.
 No painting may be entered in more than one WSST sponsored event in order to gain more than one (1) point toward signature status.
 Any painting may earn only one point toward signature status.
 Acceptance to the SWS Members Exhibition in the same calendar year of the WSST Members Exhibition may receive points towards signature status.
 (Article VI.)

 Honorary, Past President and Life Members

 1. The Board of Directors may grant Honorary Membership to any person who has made a significant contribution to the Society or to the art of watercolor.
 These Members are not eligible to enter WSST sponsored juried exhibits.

 2. The Board of Directors may grant Life Membership in the Society to any Active Member who has made a significant contribution to the Society.
-Life Members are eligible to enter any WSST sponsored exhibit and are considered Active Members with voting privileges.
+This includes Past Presidents and Life Members who are eligible to enter any WSST sponsored exhibit and are considered Active Members with voting privileges.
 They do not pay membership dues.

 Management of the Society